 Fresh Eggs Daily — A source of information on natural chicken keeping, plus egg recipes and more.

-Dirty Hippie — Natural body products made here in NZ.
-I haven’t used all the products, but I highly recommend the probiotic deodorant and the shampoo/soap bars.
+Dirty Hippie — Natural body products made here in NZ, including probiotic deodorant and shampoo/soap bars.
 The lavender shampoo bar is my hair cleaner.

 Nature Body — My other source of NZ-made natural body products.
 They also have probiotic deodorant, plus lotions, bamboo toothbrushes, stainless steel straws and more.

 Pure Nature — My main one-stop essential oils shop.
 They also sell a wide range of ingredients and supplies for making natural cosmetics, soap, candles and beeswax wraps.
-If you click on this referral code — Who wants a discount? — you will get $10 off your first order and I’ll get a small reward too, so that’s a win-win.
+If you click on this referral code — Who wants a discount? — you will get $10 off your first order and we get rewarded too.

-Gluten Free on a Shoestring — My primary source for yummy, well-executed gluten-free recipes.
+Gluten Free on a Shoestring — One of my main sources for yummy, well-executed gluten-free recipes.
 Just don’t look at it when you’re hungry.

 Ravelry — The knitting website you can’t do without – search thousands of patterns through all kinds of filters, add patterns to your queue, manage your projects, keep track of your yarn stash, etc.